Best Mattress For Scoliosis

 Firmness and Support

-Latex, on the other hand, is known for great support, sleeping cool and highly responsive.
+Latex, on the other hand, is known for great support, sleeping cool and high responsiveness.
 Both memory foam and latex are some of the best materials as far as sinkage is concerned.

-Tops 3 Picks on the Best Mattresses for Scoliosis
+Top 3 Mattress Picks for Scoliosis

-Obviously, a too soft or plush model can’t do the job well for a person with scoliosis.
-A specialty support foam or latex option that is medium firm will help keep you comfortable and supported all throughout the night.
-Mattresses should ease pain and discomfort while you sleep and avoid further curvature or damage to your spine.
+A too soft or plush model won’t work well for a person with scoliosis.
+A special supportive foam or latex option that is medium firm will keep you comfortable and supported all night long.

-($899 for a Queen size.
-Click here and use our code: MFT100 to save $100 on a Layla)
+($849 for a Queen size.
+Click here and save $150 on a Layla mattress!)

 It is also powered by ThermoGEL technology which is known for enhancing its cooling properties and also promotes temperature regulation, which helps it sleep cool and comfortable.